A Journey Down the Legendary River Nile & Beyond

 Outside the main entrance to the temple, which since the construction of the Aswan Dam was relocated onto the nearby Agilkia Island.

 Two men sharing our small boat back from Phileas island.
 They were more than happy to pose.

 Abu Simbel is comprised of two temples which were discovered hidden under the desert sands.
 The grandest and most awesome is the giant temple of King Rameses II, featuring four Collosi statues carved into the mountain.
-Shifting sands and the Nile river meant that the statues were almost completely hidden, discovered by accident in 1813 by a Swiss explorer.
+Shifting sands and the Nile River meant that the statues were almost completely hidden, discovered by accident in 1813 by a Swiss explorer.
 Adjacent is the smaller Temple of Nefertari featuring six ten-meter statues.
-Abu Simbel is rather incredible and was well worth the early morning start.

 The Great Temple of King Rameses II featuring the four imposing Collosi.